rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 Power BI has the following features:

-- **Natural Language Queries or Q&A question box**: This feature is quite impressive.
-There is no special code or syntax that is required.
-Users simply search reports by name that make finding answers easy.
+- **Search with natural language queries or the Q&A question box**: Users can easily query data by entering natural language terms.
+There's no special code or syntax.

-- **Quick Insights**: With this feature, Power BI searches a dataset via sophisticated algorithms.
-It provides users with a list of charts that helps to better understand the data.
+- **Quick Insights**: This feature enables Power BI to search datasets by using sophisticated algorithms.
+It outputs is a list of charts that help users better understand the data.

-- **APIs**: With the Microsoft Power BI REST API you can programmatically access certain Power BI resources such as Datasets, Tables, and Rows.
-The image below shows the overall flow for a Power BI app created using the REST API.
+- **APIs**: By using the Microsoft Power BI REST API, you can programmatically access Power BI resources such as datasets, tables, and rows.

-IMAGE HERE (no current reference)

-- **Power BI Embedded**: With Power BI Embedded, you can integrate Power BI reports right into your web or mobile applications.
-It is an Azure service that enables application developers to add interactive Power BI reports into their own applications.
+- **Power BI Embedded**: This Microsoft Azure&reg; service enables you to add interactive Power BI reports to your own web and mobile applications.

-- **Visual Interactions**: Visual interactions can be configured in a highly precise way.
-Types of visual interactions are:
+- **Visual Interactions**: You can precisely configure the following types of visual interactions:

-  - **Filtering interaction**: Selected chart will place the very same filter on the destination chart.
+  - **Filtering interaction**: When you use filtering interaction, the chart that you select applies the same filter to the destination chart.

-  - **Pie chart**: Default filtering behavior, where the filtering on one chart shows on the destination chart.
+  - **Pie chart**: This is the default filtering behavior.

-- **No filtering interaction**: No filtration.
+  - **No filtering interaction**: No filters are applied.

-- **Query Editor**: The query language of Power BI Desktop is used by Query Editor.
+- **Query Editor**: The Query Editor uses Power BI Desktop's query language.

 ### Content packs

-Content packs are an essential feature of Power BI that provide access to the data that different web services generate.
-They're also useful for deploying and sharing predefined models and reports within a company.
-While anyone can share a dashboard, pro-users can gain access to the content packs.
+  Content packs provide access to the data that your web services generate.
+  They're designed to enable you to deploy and share predefined models and reports within your company.
+While any user may share a dashboard, the power and flexibility of content packs are only available to pro-level users.

   There are two types of content packs: organizational content packs and service content packs.

 #### Organizational content packs